ansible/ansibullbot/ISSUE_HELP.md

 * If you believe this issue has been resolved by a pull request, please leave a comment stating resolved_by_pr, and reference the pull request # if possible.
 * If this is a bug that you can't or won't fix, please leave a comment including the word wontfix, along with any reasons why.

-## For else also experiencing this issue
+## For anyone else also experiencing this issue
 Please leave a +1 reaction so we can determine if this issue is affecting a number of people.
 Any additional details you can provide, such as your environment, steps to reproduce, or workarounds you have found, can help out with resolving this issue.